calebtuttle/calebtuttle.github.io/notes/decision-making-function-notes.md

 title: The decision-making function - notes
 ---

 Maybe we can represent the human actor as a function of functions.

-I want to introduce a thought: the decision-making function.
-This thought represents the mixture in my head of ideas from Aristotle, Kant, and my experience as a programmer.
+We can call it _the decision-making function_.

 I think the decision-making function could be regarded as an interpretation of Aristotle's *Nicomachean Ethics* inspired by Kant's *Critique of Pure Reason*.
-I only point this out to potentially help the reader understand this mixture of ideas, not because I think I have a superior understanding of these texts.

 Before diving into the idea, I want to pass through these texts, coming out the other side with a few intellectual apparatus.